zynayumi/libzynayumi/README.md

 ### Why does the buzzer disable the envelop?

-Because the buzzer was originally designed to be an envelop, until people realized that it could be used as an oscillator and was popularly rebranded as "the buzzer".
+Because the buzzer was originally designed to be an envelop, even though it is typically used as an oscillator, as is the case here.
+To avoid disabling the envelop you may use the ring modulator instead.

 ### Why can't I hear any difference between the YM2149 and AY-3-8910?